orielcoding/Board-Games-Geek-scraping/README.md

 By scraping the data and analysing it we hope to get valuable insights into board game industry and players preferencies, and may be select a few new games for ourselves.

+Usage:
+- download the bgg.sql file
+- login to your mysql user, and type in mysql the following query (choose name for the database): "CREATE DATABASE databasename;"
+- from the cmd run the following line (your username and the databasename you chose): "mysql -u username -p databasename < bgg.sql"
+- change the following value of "SQLAlchemy_db_connection" key in configuration.json file to your username, password, localhost and database name where the sql database is located. example: "mysql+pymysql://username:password@host/database"
+- install all the packages in the requirements file.
+- Thats it! go ahead and start scraping bgg

 At the current stage the code:
 * collects individual game's ULS
 * goes to each URL and scraps the information on: